Best Mutual Funds to Invest in India: A Complete Guide

 Flexi-cap funds offer fund managers the flexibility to invest across market capitalizations based on market opportunities.
 This adaptability makes them suitable for changing market conditions.

-Why consider flexi-cap funds in 2025:
+Why consider flexi-cap funds now:

 - Adaptability to market conditions